 For centuries folders have been the simplest and most economical method for the storage of sheeted objects.
 Originally folders with flaps were made by placing two strips of board or paper at right angles to each other.
 Preferably folders are made from a single piece, thus with no glueing requirement of edges etc. which could cause damage to the archived object.

-Folders without flaps consist of a strip of paper or board, folded or creased in the middle, with or without multiple creases.
+Folders without flaps consist of a strip of paper or board, folded or grooved in the middle, with or without multiple grooves.
 The surface area of a folder without flaps should be larger than the surface area of the objects to be placed inside.» to the product group

 Honeycomb preservation folders are suitable for storage of pressure-sensitive objects.
 They are generally composed of a frame with grip holes for removal of objects and a lower cover or flap.
 Honeycomb preservation folders have proved to be very useful.
 Several layers of these are often stacked in clamshell boxes for storage.» to the product group

 Folders with filing mechanism can be used to store punched archive material in a specific order.
 Folders with a KLUG-CONSERVATION filing mechanism can hold the contents of a complete binder.
 Compared to storage in binders, storage in folders with filing mechanism reduces storage requirements by 50 %.
 Leafing through and copying the documents contained is easy thanks to the mechanism developed by KLUG.» to the product group

 Folders with flaps, sometimes referred to as expansion or juris folders are common.
 They are an economical way to collect, protect and group objects.
 Folders with flaps and multiple creases can be used to store different material quantities in units of the same surface area, which are easy to stack or store in archival boxes.» to the product group